eosnetworkfoundation/evm-public-docs/cloud/README.md

 - **EOS Nation**
     - Faucet API, backend, billing, cloud infrastructure, and frontend.

+> [!NOTE]
+> > **2024-03-07**
+> > EOS Labs recently volunteered to run the public endpoints.
+That means they will become responsible for all list elements above, except for core software development and probably the faucet.

 ### Endpoint Health Check
 Tests used to determine if endpoints are healthy live [here](./endpoint-health-check.md).